rgb-archive/spec/rgb_specification_bip_style.md

 Issuance -> Transaction A to Alice with tagging value J -> Transaction B to Bob with tagging value K
 ```

-Bob gives to Alice a random tagging value `K` of twelve bytes.
+1. Bob gives to Alice a random tagging value `K` of twelve Bytes,
-Alice takes the tagging value `K` and splits in 3 chunks of 4 bytes `K1`, `K2`, `K3`
+2. Alice takes the tagging value `K` given by bob and splits it into 3 chunks of 4 Bytes `K1`, `K2`, `K3`.
+Then takes her own tagging value `J` and splits it into 3 chunks as well `J1`, `J2`, `J3`,
-Alice takes the xpub of the issuer and derives the `Issuer_Fee` address as `xpub/J1/J2/J3/K1/K2/K3`
+3. Alice takes the xpub of the issuer and derives the `Issuer_Fee` address as `xpub/J1/J2/J3/K1/K2/K3`
-Alice puts her value `J` encrypted with the value `K` in the `Color_Def` (for example XOR-ed).
+4. Alice puts her tagging value `J` encrypted with Bob's tagging value `K` into the `Color_Def` (for example XOR-ed) and broadcasts transaction B.
-When Bob receives the transaction he decrypts the `Color_Def` (inside the OP_RETURN) with `K` and find `J`.
-Bob then retrieves transaction A where decrypt the `Color_Def` with `J` to find the previous tagging value, in this case the previous is the issuing transaction otherwise he repeats the step until he finds the issuing transaction.
-Now Bob can verify his transaction and all the chain to the issuance are adherent to the protocol.
+5. When Bob receives the transaction B he decrypts the `Color_Def` (inside the OP_RETURN) with `K` and finds `J`.
+6. Bob then retrieves the previous transaction A where decrypts the `Color_Def` output with `J` to find the previous tagging value, in this case the previous is the issuing transaction otherwise he repeats the step until he finds the issuing transaction.
+7. Now Bob can verify his transaction and all the chain to the issuance are adherent to the protocol.

-The process of retrieving transaction to verify the issuer chain become soon too expensive on light client, the best way to achieve this is probably client side filtering [reference to neutrino], while this solution is not in place an "electrum server"-like solution could be implemented (which is suboptimal for privacy).
+The process of retrieving transactions to verify the chain all the way up to the issuing transaction becomes very soon too expensive on light clients.
+The best way to achieve this is probably client side filtering [reference to neutrino], but while this solution is not operational an "electrum server"-like solution could be implemented (which is suboptimal for privacy).

 To be more specific the `Color_Def` is an OP_RETURN output of exactly 32 bytes (we choose a fixed size to avoid leaking privacy based on the field size, moreover 32 is a common size because it's the size of sha256)